redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/3.4-rhde-os-intro/README.md

 ![rpm-ostree OS](../images/rpm-ostree.jpg)

 Red Hat Device Edge is a partially immutable operating system built on top of rpm-ostree.
-It gains the benefits of being immutable, such as: no in-between state, read-only sections of the filesystem, while allowing for other functionality to more closely resemble traditional Red Hat Enterprise Linux, such as leaving `/var` and `/etc` writable and state maintaining.
+It gains the benefits of being immutable, such as: no in-between state, read-only sections of the filesystem, while allowing for other functionality to more closely resemble traditional Red Hat Enterprise Linux environments, such as leaving `/var` and `/etc` in a writable and able to save state.

 Because of this, the operating system is more suited to edge deployments, and can run many different types of workloads, such as virtual machines, containers, k8s applications, and even bare metal applications, assuming they live in a directory that maintains state.